 Here at Mainstay DRP, we really care about what we do – opening doors for adults with learning disabilities, and supporting them to achieve independence.
 Our wonderful staff are the backbone to our success.

 We look for truly caring people who are passionate about developing a career supporting adults with learning disabilities in all aspects of their lives.
-If you’re the kind of person who rises to challenges, thrives in a people-focussed environment, and has genuine compassion and resilience, then Mainstay DRP could be the place for you.
+If you’re the kind of person who rises to challenges, thrives in a people-focused environment, and has genuine compassion and resilience, then Mainstay DRP could be the place for you.

 Some experience in any kind of caring role is desired, but is not always essential – some of our best people have had previous careers in areas like trades, retail, and manufacturing.
 What really sets them apart is their willingness to make a difference to people’s lives.